bank-vaults/bank-vaults.dev/content/docs/istio/vault-and-app-inside-the-mesh.md

 ---
 title: Scenario 3 - Both Vault and the app are running inside the mesh
-shorttitle: Vault and app inside the mesh
+linktitle: Vault and app inside the mesh
 weight: 300
 ---